tcsvn/pyadlml/docs/user_guide/feature_extraction.rst

 5. Feature extraction
 =====================

-The following transformers can be used to extract features from the *timestamps* devices triggers.
+The following transformers are available for extracting features from the *timestamps* devices triggers.
-In general you can choose whether to solely return the extracted values or to append it to a given dataframe as one-hot encoding or feature column.
+Depending on your preference, you can choose to return the extracted values or to append them to a given dataframe as one-hot encoding or feature column.

 Time of day